adrian-gierakowski/fba-on-mina/README.md

 ## Phase 1

 Lasts for time period T1.
 Order commitments are submitted.
 The commitment reveals the amount but not the price of the order.
-The amount of all orders submitted by any participant needs to be <= amount of funds locked in Phase 0.
+The amount of all orders submitted by any participant needs to be <= amount of funds locked by them in Phase 0.

 ## Phase 2